“Being in Prague feels like you are in a fairy tale, except for one key difference – the city of Prague is for real.”

 One of the most significant monuments in the Czech Republic is the Prague Castle.

 The famous castle, which also doubles up as the house of current Czech President is located in the district Hradčany (also known as the Castle district).

 Standing on top of a hill overlooking Lesser Town, on the left bank of Vltava, the castle is Czech’s most significant historical and cultural treasure.

 How to get to Prague Castle

 Since it is a major tourist draw, the Prague Castle is well connected with every corner of the city.

-One can easily reach the Prague Castle on foot, using a tram, or riding a metro.
+One can easily reach the Prague Castle on foot, by tram, or by metro.

 A brisk 8-minute walk from Metro station Malostranská (Line A) can get you to the Prague Castle.

 If you are roaming around in the Lesser Town Square, you can find your way to the Prague Castle via Nerudova Street.

 Although this walk is a bit steep, it is worth enjoying every moment.

 At the end of your small trek, you will be in front of the Prague Castle gates.